 The Washington, D.C.
-Beat the Odds® program is run out of our National Office and honors five high school students per year from the Washington, D.C. region.
-Program participants are selected at the end of their sophomore year and are honored at the Beat the Odds event in November of their senior year.
+Beat the Odds® program operates out of our National Office and honors five high school students per year from the Greater Washington region.
+Program participants are selected by our Beat the Odds Selection Committee each year through a competitive application process and are honored at the Beat the Odds event during their senior year.

 Each honoree receives:

-If you are interested in volunteering with the program or mentoring a high school or college student, please fill out our interest form.
+If you are interested in being notified when our application goes live, please fill out our interest form.

-Since it began in 1990, this program has served more than 100 young people and is currently supporting 30 high school and college students with programming and scholarships.
+Since it began in 1990, this program has served nearly 150 young people in the Washington, DC region and is currently supporting 30 high school and college students with programming and scholarships.
 Alumni have gone on to successful careers as teachers, public servants, engineers and doctors.
 Many remain in the D.C. area as valuable resources for the next generation of Beat the Odds Program participants.

 Get notified when application becomes available.